zschutzman/zschutzman.github.io/index.md

 </div>
 <br/>

-<div> Our paper "Strategic Classification from Revealed Preferences" appeared at EC in June </div>
+Our paper "Strategic Classification from Revealed Preferences" appeared at EC in June